Can you have a tooth pulled when you are pregnant or breastfeeding?

 Are the medications usually used with extraction cases safe for use during pregnancy?

 Your dentist has a range of drugs that they can choose from that are considered safe for use with pregnant patients.
-This includes various antibiotics, local anesthetics, and pain relievers.
+This includes various antibiotics, local anesthetics, and analgesics (pain relievers).

 Greater concerns exist with the use of narcotic pain relievers and sedatives.
 When the use of these kinds of medications is considered (and just like with any drug where concerns exist) the patient’s obstetrician should be consulted first and their recommendations heeded.